eodole/Machine-Learning-Projects/README.md

 __Project 3: kNN and Naive Bayes__

-Use scikit learn to do kth nearest neighbor classification
+Use scikit learn to do kth nearest neighbor classification, Naive Bayes implementation not included

+__Project 4: Logistic Regression and Support Vector Machine__

+Used liblinear and scikit learn to do classification, also implemented 3 preprocessing methods: scaling, standardization and normalization.